 ALKALINITY: Alkalinity or AT is a measure of the ability of a solution to neutralize acids to the equivalence point of carbonate or bicarbonate.
 Alkalinity is closely related to the acid neutralizing capacity (ANC) of a solution and ANC is often incorrectly used to refer to alkalinity.
 However, the acid neutralizing capacity refers to the combination of the solution and solids present (e.g., suspended matter, or aquifer solids), and the contribution of solids can dominate the ANC (see carbonate minerals below).
-The alkalinity is equal to the stoichiometric sum of the bases in solution.
-In the natural environment carbonate alkalinity tends to make up most of the total alkalinity due to the common occurrence and dissolution of carbonate rocks and presence of carbon dioxide in the atmosphere.
+The alkalinity tends to make up most of the total alkalinity due to the common occurrence and dissolution of carbonate rocks and presence of carbon dioxide in the atmosphere.
 Other common natural components that can contribute to alkalinity include borate, hydroxide, phosphate, silicate, nitrate, dissolved ammonia, the conjugate bases of some organic acids and sulfide.
-Solutions produced in a laboratory may contain a virtually limitless number of bases that contribute to alkalinity.
-Alkalinity is usually given in the unit mEq/L (milliequivalent per liter).
+Solutions produced in a laboratory may contain a virtually limitless number of bases that contribute to alkalinity is usually given in the unit mEq/L (milliequivalent per liter).
 Commercially, as in the pool industry, alkalinity might also be given in the unit ppm or parts per million.
 Alkalinity is sometimes incorrectly used interchangeably with basicity.
 For example, the pH of a solution can be lowered by the addition of CO2.
 This will reduce the basicity; however, the alkalinity will remain unchanged.